Professional Development Grants for Online Education: Short-Duration Workshops from the Online Learning Consortium and Quality Matters

 Are you new to online teaching?
 Or, perhaps you are looking for ways to improve your online teaching skill set?
 The Center for Teaching and Learning Excellence (CTLE) calls for applications from UHD faculty (tenured, tenure-track, non-tenure track, and adjunct) members who are interested in participating in either Quality Matters (QM) or Online Learning Consortium (OLC - formerly Sloan-C) workshops.Through this initiative, we cover your registration and award you a stipend upon completion.

 Quality Matters (QM): The UHD CTLE manages an institutional membership with Quality Matters (QM).
 The foundation of Quality Matters is the QM Rubric which is focused on principles of quality course design.
 Choose QM if you would like to learn more about the types and quality of components that should be present in your online course(s).
 Courses are typically two weeks in length and require 10-20 hours per week to complete, depending on initial skills and knowledge.
 These are actual online courses in which you are a student, so expect due dates and participation requirements.

-Online Learning Consortium (OLC): The UHD CTLE manages an institutional membership with the Online Learning Consortium offers instruction in course design, with an emphasis on best practices for content delivery.
+Online Learning Consortium (OLC): The UHD CTLE manages an institutional membership with the Online Learning Consortium (OLC).
+OLC offers instruction in course design, with an emphasis on best practices for content delivery.
 With more than 120 workshops covering 50 topics, you can learn about the essentials of online teaching, social media, copyright, the TEACH act, and more.
 Workshop formats include 7-day asynchronous, 3-day asynchronous, and 4-hour synchronous sessions.
 All workshops include opportunities to interact with experts and peers.
 The estimated time to complete activities in each workshop is approximately 6 hours, depending on initial knowledge and skills.
 These are actual online courses in which you are a student, so expect due dates and participation requirements.

 - Participants in QM or OLC courses will have the opportunity to learn and implement best practices in online course design and/or content delivery.